opentdf/otdfctl/docs/man/policy/subject-condition-sets/update.md

       description: A JSON array of subject sets, containing a list of condition groups, each with one or more conditions
       shorthand: s
       default: ""
+    - name: subject-sets-file-json
+      description: A JSON file with path from the current working directory containing an array of subject sets
+      shorthand: j
+      default: ''
+      required: false
     - name: label
       description: "Optional metadata 'labels' in the format: key=value"
       shorthand: l